 There are some cats suffering from separation anxiety because they were orphaned or abused.
-However, this anxiety condition can occur in any breed, gender, age of past history.
+However, this anxiety condition can occur in any breed, gender, or age of cat.
 Cats that exhibit signs of distress when left alone might require some special attention to make sure they feel secure in your home whether you are there or not.

 So, what are the signs and symptoms your cat could be experiencing anxiety?